RioGra/interactive-webdev-debut/README.md

 ## 4-week challenge with Code First Girls and Skyscanner that tasks participants with creating an interactive event page

 <!---What the project is--->
-This project is an interactive event page created as part of a 4-week challenge with Code First Girls and Skyscanner aimed at testing participants knowledge and skills in building interactive websites.
+##This project is an interactive event page created as part of a 4-week challenge with Code First Girls and Skyscanner
+aimed at testing participants knowledge and skills in building interactive websites.
 The website showcases an educational or community event using HTMl, CSS and JavaScript.

-## Intro
 <!--Waht it does-->
-- The interactive event page that includes various sections detailing event information such as time,location, speaker profiles and an option to register or rsvp.
+## The interactive event page includes various sections detailing event information such as time,location, speaker profiles and an option to register or rsvp.

 <!--How it is used-->
 Core requirements